How to tell if your roof was damaged in a hailstorm

 - The size of hail.
 Hailstones can get really huge like a grapefruit, or tiny like a pea.
 They usually don’t have smooth edges.

 - Wind conditions.
 The direction and speed of the wind can affect the severity of damage.

-- Natural or man-made protection such as trees, neighboring homes or fencing might affect the amount of the damage on your property.
+- Natural or man-made protection such as trees, neighboring homes, or fencing might affect the amount of damage to your property.